 - Ecology, Evolution, and Biodiversity

-Graduates of biological science degrees can work as medical lab techs, science technicians, and research associates, among other roles.
+Graduates in biological sciences can work as medical lab techs, science technicians, and research associates, among other roles.
 Or they can go directly to medical school.
-Some medical schools might want students to take classes in neurobiology.
+Some schools might want students to take classes in neurobiology.

 8) Nursing

 There are many forms of nurses and nursing degrees.
-However, a nursing degree lends itself exceptionally well to medical school.
-You’d be entering medical school with the qualifications to work in an essential part of medicine.
+However, a nursing degree lends itself exceptionally well to school.
+You’d be entering school with the qualifications to work in an essential part of medicine.
 Some of the courses you’ll likely take in a nursing degree program include:

 - Anatomy